 Yet Amanda and her first roommate, Ann Marie, cooked, watched movies and scrapbooked together.
 ‘We have become best friends,’ says Ann Marie.
 ‘We go swimming and play in the game room.
 I love living with Amanda.
 And, I think she loves living with me’.

-The supports provided to Amanda to live the life she and her family have always dreamed of come from SEEC’s Community Living (CL) department.
-Community Living provides supported living for 50 men and women, up to 24 hours a day, seven days a week supports if needed.
+The supports provided to Amanda to live the life she and her family have always dreamed of come from SEEC’s Community Living Program (CL) within the Supported Living (SL) department.
+Community Living provides support for 50 men and women, up to 24 hours a day, seven days a week if needed.
 Most people supported in the SEEC CL department live with a roommate in an apartment or townhouse in Montgomery County.
 SEEC staff work with each person to ensure their home represents how they want to live.
 Supports range from drop-in assistance with grocery shopping and bill paying to 24-hour support for those with more significant needs.